 More information from the university on the labour market will ease the transition from student to worker.
 In fact, 87% of graduates stated that they would like more careers advice.
 However, 63% of alumni believe that their institution could do better in communicating with them; perhaps improved contact between graduate and institution post-study is the key.
 Not only would this benefit the graduate, but it would allow universities to keep in touch with their alumni.

-At EAIE Liverpool, 2016, Nannette Ripmeester organised an employer panel to discuss the key skills that graduates should have to succeed in the labour market.
-This EAIE blog post offers a break down of their main insights.
+Back in 2016, at the EAIE in Liverpool, Nannette Ripmeester organised an employer panel to discuss the key skills that graduates should have to succeed in the labour market.
+This EAIE blog post provides some interesting insights in employer thinking around employability skills..